Grab Deal : Flat 30% off on live classes + 2 free self-paced courses - SCHEDULE CALL

 • Testing should be independent: Testing should be independent of the development team.
 This principle ensures that defects are not overlooked and the software is thoroughly tested.

-• Testing should be risk-based: Testing should focus on the high-risk areas of the software.
-High-risk areas are those that are critical to the success of the software, such as security and performance.
+• Testing should be risk-based: High-risk areas are those that are critical to the success of the software, such as security and performance.

 • Testing should be continuous: Continuous testing involves testing throughout the SDLC, including the development, testing, and deployment phases.
 Continuous testing ensures that defects are identified and fixed early, reducing the cost and time required for testing.